lostsolution/optimistron/README.md

 createTodo.fail('transition-id');
 ```

 > ❗️ If you need to customize the underlying transition action preparators, you can pass a configuration object to `createTransitions`.
-If you go down this path, only the `stage` action preparator is required.

 ### 2️⃣ Create an Optimistic Reducer